ADMB on one page

-The easiest way to start using ADMB in Windows is to install ADMB-IDE, which sets up ADMB with an editor, compiler, and debugger.
+The easiest way to start using ADMB in Windows is to install AD Studio, which sets up ADMB with an editor, compiler, and debugger.

 Linux and Mac users can download the source code and build ADMB from source, following the instructions included.

 After installing ADMB, navigate to the ‘examples’ directory (by default, c:/admb/examples in Windows) and copy the ‘simple’ example to a working directory, such as c:/test/simple.

 If you have AD Studio installed, double-click ‘simple.tpl’, go to the ADMB menu and select Build.
 Wait for the compiler to build the model and then select Run and View Point Estimates.

 Alternatively, open a shell and run admb simple to build the model and type simple to run the model.
 Then open ‘simple.par’ in a text editor to view the point estimates.